 Our Housing and Infrastructure strategy aims to deliver superior financial returns alongside a positive social and environmental impact, through investments into these two segments of the UK market facing undersupply.
 These sectors are viewed as strategically important for the national, regional and local economies of the UK.
-Investments in this area generally benefit from substantial asset-backing and can provide investors with attractive long-term cash which typically require a long-term investment flow which benefits from:
+Investments in this area generally benefit from substantial asset-backing and can provide investors with attractive long-term cash flow which benefits from:

-- → The defensive nature of the underlying assets - → Downside protection from the asset hacking - → An attractive income stream that is often inflation-linked - → Investments with a positive impact
+- → The defensive nature of the underlying assets - → Downside protection from the asset backing - → An attractive income stream that is often inflation-linked - → Investments with a positive impact